GaetanLF/Python-M2-QEA/README.md

 The git repo contains
 - main.py: main file containing all the code of data analysis
 - streamlit_app.py - code for an online app designed to predict patterns of metabolic syndrome in patients
+- requirements.txt - requirement file to install all packages needed to operate the code in a virtual environment

 Folders
 - Data: contains the historical patient data